francescoimola/my-site/_notes/basics/top-of-my-mind.md

 * Swimming in the Dark - Tomasz Jedrowski
 * The School of Life: An Emotional Education - Alain de Botton

+### What should I read next?

+[Suggest me a book](https://forms.gle/1FXcTV855sfVKHMT9), if you like.
+I'm a big fan of semi-autobiographical works, but I'm open to new discoveries.